-- A continuous source of safe drinking water is available to individuals receiving care. - If you have a non-municipal source of water, your water must be tested to determine whether it is safe for consumption.
-The water sample must be tested by a state-certified laboratory for the presence of total coliform.
-If the water sample is not within acceptable levels for safe drinking water, then you must provide OLCR with a signed, written statement that: - 1.
-Certifies that individuals receiving care will be provided with safe drinking water, and - 2.
-Describes your plan for obtaining safe drinking water. - A list of state-certified laboratories may be obtained from the Arizona Department of Health Services (AZDHS). - The sewage disposal for the setting must be functioning.
+- 1. Certifies that individuals receiving care will be provided with safe drinking water, and - 2.
+Describes your plan for obtaining safe drinking water. - A list of state-certified laboratories may be obtained from: https://app.azdhs.gov/bfs/labs/elbis/drinkingwatertestinglabsvs2/drinkingwaterresearchcontentpage.aspx - The sewage disposal for the setting must be functioning.
 If the setting has a septic tank, it must be in good working order, with no visible signs of leakage on the ground. - At least one working toilet, wash basin, and shower or tub must be available for every ten persons living or receiving care in the setting at the same time.
 Only settings that provide overnight care are required to have a shower and a tub. - The hot water temperature in areas for bathing must not exceed 120°F.